Red Hot Chili Peppers have announced a 2023 Australian Tour

 Along for the ride is mumble-rapper and face tattoo enthusiast Austin Richard Post, aka Post Malone, who is known for mixing genres, much like the Chili Peppers themselves, and we reckon it'll be worth the price of admission just to see the confused looks on the crowd's faces.

-Speaking of admission, a Telstra Plus member pre-sale commences Wednesday, July 6 at 11am, running for 48 hours.
-General public tickets go on sale on Monday, July 11 from 1pm.
+Speaking of admission, a Telstra Plus member pre-sale commences Wednesday, July 6 at 10am in Brisbane, 11am in Melbourne and Perth, and 12pm in Sydney, running for 48 hours.
+General public tickets go on sale on Monday, July 11 at noon in Brisbane, 1pm in Melbourne and Perth, and 2pm in Sydney.